DeadWisdom/flask-static-tutorial/README.md

 # Netlify

 Netlify isn't really doing anything special here.
-There's nothing here that necessitates it, and the adventurous might want to make their own deployment system.
+There's nothing that necessitates it, and the adventurous might want to make their own deployment system.
 Static assets mean that you can put the hash in a filename and cache them indefinitely.
 Before Netlify I had a system that chunked my large JS bundles and placed them on S3 named by hash.
 When I made changes, clients only had to download the updated files.

 But using Netlify is a dream.
 They have really figured out the process.
 Basically, it hooks into your repo, listens for updates, then runs a build command, puts it on a CDN, and routes to it.